Exclusive: SIGNA Sports United in talks to go public through SPAC deal - sources

 No agreements have been reached and there is no guarantee that deals will materialise, they added.

+The company runs more than 80 web shops in 17 countries, reaching over 4 million customers a year.
+The group expects sales of about $1.6 billion in its current fiscal year to September, the people said, adding this could more than double over the next four years.

+In July 2020, it said nine-month sales had spiked by 28% as shoppers went online during the coronavirus pandemic with shops closed in lockdowns.

-Reporting by Arno Schuetze, Christoph Steitz and Matthias Inverardi, editing by Kirsti Knolle
+Reporting by Arno Schuetze, Christoph Steitz and Matthias Inverardi; Editing by Kirsti Knolle and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.